-The power clean can be used to train speed and force production in both the second pull and the third pull by limiting the amount of time and distance the lifter has available to get under the bar.
+The power clean can be used to train power, speed and aggression in both the second pull and the third pull by limiting the amount of time and distance the lifter has available to get under the bar, as well as helping teach the lifter how to better meet the bar in the turnover of the clean rather than losing connection.
 It can also be used as a lighter clean variation for lighter training days.
 The power clean can also be useful as part of a learning progression for beginners, or as a variation for individuals who are not mobile enough to sit into a front squat.

 Power cleans should generally be programmed with 1-3 reps.
 They can be performed at maximal effort for training or testing at this rep range.
-Even at maximal weight, the power clean can serve as a lighter exercise for lighter training days between full heavy clean days.
+Even at maximal weight, the power clean can serve as a lighter exercise for lighter training days between full heavy clean days, both because the weights will be limited relative to a full clean, and because the absence of a squat reduces the systemic load.
 For speed training, weights of 60-75% are more appropriate, and for general use in lighter training days, 70-80% weights are typical.

 In the programming paragraph above, when it says "For speed training, weights of 60-75% are more appropriate", which of the following two is meant?

 1. 60-75% of maximal load for a power clean?